ignoreintuition/v-chart-plugin/README.md

 * vBarChart: verticle bar chart
 * lineGraph: a single variable line graph (time series)

-Lastly you will need to add the component and bind the data to it
+Lastly you will need to add the component and bind your data

 ```
 <v-chart v-bind:chartData="chartData"></v-chart>